(Tel Aviv, Galilee, Dead Sea, Jerusalem)

 Enjoy Chef Moshe Basson`s flare for culinary creativity at Jerusalem`s famous Eucalyptus Restaurant.

-In the morning, a private vehicle with driver will provide a transfer to the small city of Bethlehem for a visit to the Church of Nativity.
-Visit the picturesque Ein Karem village, believed to be birth place of John the Baptists, before heading out to the Bravado Winery for a tour and wine tasting.
-A return transfer back to Jerusalem for dinner is provided.
+In the morning, your private vehicle will pick you up and drive you to the small city of Bethlehem for a visit to the Church of Nativity.
+You will then visit the picturesque Ein Karem village, believed to be birth place of John the Baptist.
+After, you will proceed to the Bravdo Winery for a tour and wine tasting.

 Enjoy dinner at Le Relais, one of Tel Aviv`s best restaurants.

 Each guest will be provided an Israeli Culinary book to commemorate the food and wine tour experience.

 The Savoy Tel Aviv, located at the heart of the city and just a short walk from the beach, combines striking elegance with advanced facilities designed for business travelers.
 A unique sense of style is reflected in the interior finish, conveying a welcoming luxury and inspired simplicity.
 Offering the highest level of standards and service, yet with personal attention and an intimate atmosphere, The Savoy Tel Aviv is a place you’ll want to return to, time and time again.
 Comprising 55 state-of-the-art guest rooms with a stunning artwork feature, a modern lobby and gourmet breakfast, The Savoy Tel Aviv provides an experience of elegance and convenience close to the main business and leisure destinations of the city.